Antonio Meucci: Early life

-Meucci was born at Via dei Serragli 44 in the San Frediano borough of Florence, First French Empire (now in the Italian Republic), on 13 April 1808, as the first of nine children to Amatis Meucci and Domenica Pepi.
+Meucci was born at Via dei Serragli 44 in the San Frediano borough of Florence, then part of the First French Empire (now in the Italian Republic), on 13 April 1808, as the first of nine children to Amatis Meucci and Domenica Pepi.
 Amatis was at times a government clerk and a member of the local police, and Domenica was principally a homemaker.
 Four of Meucci's siblings did not survive childhood.

 In November 1821, at the age of 13, he was admitted to Florence Academy of Fine Arts as its youngest student, where he studied chemical and mechanical engineering.
 He ceased full-time studies two years later due to insufficient funds, but continued studying part-time after obtaining employment as an assistant gatekeeper and customs official for the Florentine government.

-In May 1825, because of the celebrations for the childbirth of Marie Anna of Saxony, wife of Leopold II, Grand Duke of Tuscany, Meucci conceived a powerful propellant mixture for flares.
+In May 1825, because of the celebrations for the childbirth of Princess Maria Anna of Saxony, wife of Leopold II, Grand Duke of Tuscany, Meucci conceived a powerful propellant mixture for flares.
 The fireworks went out of his control, causing damages and injuries in the celebration's square.
 Meucci was arrested and suspected of conspiracy against the Grand Duchy.

 Meucci later became employed at the Teatro della Pergola in Florence as a stage technician, assisting Artemio Canovetti.

 In 1834 Meucci constructed a type of acoustic telephone to communicate between the stage and control room at the Teatro of Pergola.
 This telephone was constructed on the principles of pipe-telephones used on ships and still functions.
 He married costume designer Esterre Mochi, who was employed in the same theatre, on 7 August 1834.